 The property is similar to the subject in flood zone, as well as zoning and location.
 However, the property is superior in irrigation, having access to two agricultural wells, as well as in regard to soil class, having 100% class II irrigated soils.
-Additionally, the property was purchased for orchard development.
-Overall, the property is considered superior to the subject, indicating a value below \$12,886.
+Additionally, the property was purchased for orchard development which is a superior legally permissible use compared to the subject.
+Overall, the property is considered superior to the subject, indicating a value well below \$12,886.

 This is the sale of 436.9± acres of row crop land located in Yolo County near Davis.
 The property sold on 4/8/2021 for \$2,800,000 or \$6,409 per acre.
 The listing agent reported no sales conditions or atypical financing.
 The incoming buyer wanted to plant an orchard, but it was considered a high-risk venture, considering the property had soils with a high concentration of boron content coupled with flood issues.
-There was an old AG well on the BRI BENDER ROSENTHAL INCORPORATED property, but the agent said it needed significant work and implied the buyer might need to drill a new one.
+There was an old AG well on the property, but the agent said it needed significant work and implied the buyer might need to drill a new one.
 There was a conservation easement over the property that prevented urban development.
 The listing agent reported that an extensive search was done for the typical flood easement that properties in the bypass have and no evidence of such an easement was found.
 As such the buyer planned to proceed with the plan to plant an orchard even considering the physical impediments.
 The property lies within a flood zone AE, subject to 1% annual chance flooding, with Base Flood Elevations determined.
 The property consists of 33.8% Class I irrigated soils, 19.1% Class II irrigated soils, and 11.1% Class IV irrigated soils.

-This property is similar to the subject in flood zone, zoning, and location.
-While the property has higher irrigated capability soils class compared to the subject, the broker reported that the high boron content could be a detriment to the potential plantings.
-Additionally, the property has inferior water access, with a defunct agricultural well.
-Overall, the comparable is considered inferior to the subject, indicating a value higher than \$6,409 per acre per acre.
+This property is similar to the subject in flood zone, size, zoning, and location.
+While the property has superior irrigated capability soils class compared to the subject, the broker reported that the high boron content could be a detriment to the potential plantings.
+The property was purchased for orchard development which is a superior legally permissible use compared to the subject.
+It has inferior water access, with a defunct agricultural well.
+Overall, the superior and inferior characteristics mostly offset and indicates a value close to \$6,409 per acre.